Jakob-98/sites/gatsbytes/content/blog/2024-04-30-showcase-azure-ai-hybrid-search-unexpected-results-gotcha.md

 **Reasoning**:

 Azure AI Hybrid search reranks documents after both the vector search and fulltext search are finished.
 The `search_text` argument allows for strict (regex) matching, but this matching only applies to the fulltext search.
-Since we pre-filter on a specific document, vector search will always yield this result (note: this holds even if the neighbour of the embedded query isn't too similar, since we always try to return 10 results - which then must include our single document).
-After both the vector and text search are executed, the hybrid results includes results which would not be expected from just full-text search.
+Since we pre-filter on a specific document, vector search will always yield this result (note: this holds even if the neighbor of the embedded query isn't too similar, since we always try to return 10 results - which then must include our single document).
+After both the vector and text search are executed, the hybrid results include results which would not be expected from just full-text search.